epam/EPAM-AI-RUN-Marketplace/README.md

 This bash script uses the default AWS profile for deploying the infrastructure.
 Ensure your default profile is properly configured with the necessary credentials and permissions before running the script

-To enable AWS RDS, use the `--rds-enable` flag during deployment.
+To disable AWS RDS and use Postgres as cluster pod, use the `--rds-enable=false` flag during deployment.

 ```bash
   bash terraform.sh